Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Odd Characteristic: PSL2 Embedding

+Theorem \ref{thm:goodblueprint} states that if $p^a\geq 150$ then $H$ is a blueprint for $M(E_7)$.
+In this case, $H$ is strongly imprimitive by Proposition \ref{prop:blueprintissi}.
+Thus in what follows we may assume that $p^a\leq 150$.

+Let $L=\PSL_2(p)\leq H$ and let $u$ denote a unipotent element of $L$ of order $p$.
+The possibilities for the Jordan block structures of $u$ on $M(E_6)$ and $L(E_6)$ are given in \cite[Tables 7 and 8]{lawther1995}.
+Recall the definition of a generic unipotent element from Definition \ref{defn:genericunipotent}.

-By Proposition \ref{prop:f4a4}, if a semisimple element $x$ has order at least $31$ in $G$ and centralizes a $6$-space on $\Vmin$, then $x$ is a blueprint for $\Vmin$.
-Since any semisimple element in $H$ has a $1$-dimensional $1$-eigenspace on every odd-dimensional simple module, if $H$ has at least six odd-dimensional composition factors on $\Vmin$ and then $p^a\geq 60$ then $H$ is a blueprint for $\Vmin$.
-This normally ends up being the case.
+By Proposition \ref{prop:f4a4}, if a semisimple element $x$ has order at least $31$ in $\bG$ and centralizes a $6$-space on $M(E_7)$, then $x$ is a blueprint for $M(E_7)$.
+Also, any semisimple element in $H$ has a $1$-dimensional $1$-eigenspace on every odd-dimensional simple module.
+Hence, if $H$ has at least six odd-dimensional composition factors on $M(E_7)$ and $p^a\geq 60$ (so that $H$ possesses an element of order at least $31$), then $H$ is a blueprint for $M(E_7)$.
+This normally ends up being the case for $p^a\geq 60$.

-\subsection{Characteristic $3$}
+\section{Characteristic 3}